fxn/z85/README.md

 Z85.decode("HelloWorld")           # => "\x86O\xD2o\xB5Y\xF7["
 ```

-Strings returned by `encode` have encoding `Encoding::US_ASCII`, and the ones returned by `decode` have encoding `Encoding::ASCII_8BIT`, also known as `Encoding::BINARY`.

-## Z85 with padding

-Z85 requires the input to have a number of bytes divisible by 4, so you cannot pass arbitrary arguments to `encode`.
+Buffers to be encoded, however, must have a number of bytes divisible by 4:

-To address this, `z85` provides `*_with_padding` variants of the methods that are able to handle any binary:
+> The binary frame SHALL have a length that is divisible by 4 with no remainder [...]
+It is up to the application to ensure that frames and strings are padded if necessary.

+An arbitrary binary may no satisfy that, so the gem provides  `*_with_padding` variants to automate padding on your behalf:

 ```ruby
 # 👍 USE THESE ONES FOR ARBITRARY BINARIES.